UK confident vaccines protect against Indian variant

 He warned because of the high transmission of the Indian variant it could “spread like wildfire amongst the unvaccinated groups” and because of this the government “need to get as many people vaccinated as possible”.

-The health secretary defended the government from criticsm that it was too slow to impose travel restrictions on India in the face of the new variant.
+The health secretary defended the government from criticsm that it had been too slow to impose travel restrictions on India in the face of the new variant.

-He said it was "completely wrong" to suggest the UK could have acted faster to designate India as a "red list" country meaning arriving travellers would have to quarantine in hotels.
+It was “completely wrong”, he said, to suggest the UK could have acted faster to designate India as a “red list” country meaning arriving travellers would have to quarantine in hotels.

 India was placed under the strict travel restrictions in April before the variant was under investigation, he said.

-He also rebuffed the suggestion the decision was influenced by a planned trip by Johnson in April to assist in post-Brexit trade talks.
+He also rebuffed any suggestion that any delay in acting had been influenced by a planned trip by Johnson in April to assist in post-Brexit trade talks.

-"We take these decisions based on the evidence," he said over the visit which was eventually scrapped because of surging Covid cases in India.
+“We take these decisions based on the evidence,” he said.
+Johnson’s visit was eventually scrapped because of surging Covid cases in India.

 Indoor hospitality and indoor entertainment such as cinemas, museums and sports venues are to open their doors in most parts of the UK for the first time in months on Monday.

-People and families will also be able to meet with some restrictions in private houses under the new measures and limited international travel will be permitted.
+Under the new measures, people and families will also be able to meet in private houses with some restrictions still in place, and limited international travel will be permitted.

 The government and experts have sounded a note of caution over plans to completely lift restrictions on June 21.